This is a monster cake.

 I’ve made S’mores cupcakes in the past and this time, decided to turn the cupcakes into a full 8in cake.

 Taking the marshmallow and graham cracker recipe from the cupcakes, I used my go-to chocolate cake recipe to create this s’mores cake.

 Each cake layer was cut in half to make a total of four layers.
-As for the fillings, I alternated between two layers of homemade marshmallow fluff and one layer of chocolate ganache.
-The marshmallow fluff is able to balance the sweetness of the overall cake as it is lighter and less sweet than a typical frosting.
-I then piped vanilla buttercream onto the sides of the cake and lightly packed the top with oven toasted graham crackers.
+For the fillings, I alternated between two layers of homemade marshmallow fluff and one layer of chocolate ganache.
+The marshmallow fluff is able to balance the sweetness of the overall cake.
+Vanilla buttercream then gets piped onto the sides of the cake and topped with oven toasted graham crackers.